openpermissions/support-docs/documents/markdown/tocs/index.md

 #### Services

-The following OPP micoroservices expose public APIs:
+The following OPP microservices expose public APIs:

 + [Accounts Service](account-toc.md) &mdash; Sign-up to an OPP platform instance and create and manage accounts, services, and